Starnino/Doctor-Finder/README.md

 Social networks connects people all around the world and we thought to use those connection for **helping you!**

 ![] (http://fp.advertising.microsoft.com/en-uk/WWImages/search/global/policies-help-icon-36x36.png)
-[Do you like our project?] (https://docs.google.com/forms/d/1qEf-MEshVbQAtGlmjehQi88D2bEklCuuETe7Gz9Xb80/prefill)
+[Do you like our idea ?] (https://docs.google.com/forms/d/1qEf-MEshVbQAtGlmjehQi88D2bEklCuuETe7Gz9Xb80/prefill)

 #Milestone 1 - Proof of Concept